daeuniverse/dae/docs/en/configuration/external-dns.md

    }
    ```

-4. If you bind to LAN, make sure your DHCP server will distribute dae as the DNS server (DNS request should be forwarded by dae for domain based traffic split).
+4. If you bind to LAN, configure your DHCP server to advertise dae as the DNS server.
+The kernel-side `domain()` rules match only when DNS requests pass through dae.

-5. If there is still a DNS issue and there are no warn/error logs, you have to change your listening port of external DNS (here is AdGuardHome) from 53 to non-53 port.
+5. If DNS issues persist without warning or error logs, change AdGuardHome's listening port from 53 to another port.
 See [#31](https://github.com/daeuniverse/dae/issues/31#issuecomment-1467358364).

 6. If you use PVE, refer to [#37](https://github.com/daeuniverse/dae/discussions/37).